 Elk Grove Brewery History

-Dr. Sunny Le is our News & Events Editor and has a passion for community engagement and helping the community grow.
+Dr. Sunny Le is our Contributing Staff Writer and has a passion for community engagement and helping the community grow.
 He is your local expert on what's happening in Elk Grove.
 His articles focus on community, events, local news, and local businesses to provide an entertaining read.